Danial-sb/SE2P/README.md

 - `dataset` - The dataset from the TU benchmark, including MUTAG, PROTEINS, PTC_GIN, IMDB-BINARY, IMDB-MULTI, and COLLAB.
 - `configuration` - Which configurations to select, options are c1, c2, c3, and c4.
 - `L` - The number of (virtual) layers in the diffusion step.
-- `N_mlp` - Number of layers in the final MLP (decoder).
+- `n_f` - Number of layers in the final MLP (decoder).
-- `N_pool` - Number of layers in the MLP of the POOL function.
+- `n_p` - Number of layers in the MLP of the POOL function.
 Needed for c2, c3, and c4.
-- `Ds_im` - Number of layers in the inner MLP of the DeepSet for the MERGE function.
+- `ds_mi` - Number of layers in the inner MLP of the DeepSet for the MERGE function.
 Needed for c3 and c4.
-- `Ds_om` - Number of layers in the outer MLP of the DeepSet for the MERGE function.
+- `ds_mo` - Number of layers in the outer MLP of the DeepSet for the MERGE function.
 Needed for c3 and c4.
-- `Ds_ic` - Number of layers in the inner MLP of the DeepSet for the COMBINE function.
+- `ds_ci` - Number of layers in the inner MLP of the DeepSet for the COMBINE function.
 Needed for c4.
-- `Ds_oc` - Number of layers in the outer MLP of the DeepSet for the COMBINE function.
+- `ds_co` - Number of layers in the outer MLP of the DeepSet for the COMBINE function.
 Needed for c4.
 - `h` - The hidden dimentionality of the hidden layers.
 - `graph_pooling` - If set to "attention_agg", attentional aggregation will be used for the POOL function.
 In our experiments, "sum" is used.
 - `batch_size` - The batch size of the model.